 Cooking & Culture: Multicultural Shakshukah Join the winner of Food Network’s America’s Best Cook, Chef Stephanie Goldfarb and inspired employee Steve, as they prepare a fiery and flavorful Shakshukah: http://bit.ly/2srcyCG Posted by Hormel Foods on Thursday, June 29, 2017

 - Does the photo or video we’re using match the context of our content?

 - Does the photo or video we’re using encourage fans to click through to the content we’ve created?

 - Does the media type we’re using match channel best practices?

 - Is the media type we’re using going to match the audience that is on this channel?
 Is this what they like to see and interact with?

+Best Content Types For Each Social Media ChannelThe first channel we’re going to start out with is Facebook.
+Facebook is the jack of all trades when it comes to your social media channels, mostly because it has such wide audience reach.
+Even your grandma is on Facebook, making it easy to establish a brand presence and connect with your intended audience.
 But what types of content should you be publishing for your Facebook audience?
 In a study done by Simply Measured, they tested four different content types to see what would perform best on Facebook in 2015.
 They found that images and links outperformed video and text updates, however, brands are maximizing their reach with videos and live feeds since the platform updated in 2015.